enthought/traits/docs/source/traits_user_manual/notification.rst

 * *name*: The attribute that changed.
-If one of the objects in a sequence is a List or Dict, and its membership changes, then this is the name of the trait that reference it, with '_items appended.
+If one of the objects in a sequence is a List or Dict, and its membership changes, then this is the name of the trait that references it, with '_items appended.
 For example, if the handler is monitoring ``'foo.bar.baz'``, where **bar** is a List, and an item is added to **bar**, then the value of the *name* parameter is 'bar_items'.